Skip to content

 • process role;

 Uniform ordering across processes will be timestamp-based.
-Exact sub-millisecond global ordering cannot be guaranteed, but timestamp plus PID plus sequence is stable and good enough for operational log review.
+Exact sub-millisecond global ordering cannot be guaranteed.
+PID remains record metadata only, not a sorting key.

 Behavior¤